Shark sightings off Long Island sparks beaches to close

 The Town of Hempstead contacted Long Beach, Jones Beach and all the beaches along the south shore.

-Town of Hempstead bay constables have been dispatched to assist with the search for the shark.
+Then, a second shark was spotted in the water near the Town of Hempstead beaches, officials say.

+Lifeguards have red-flagged the strip of water as per the New York State shark protocols.

-Swimming was prohibited until 1 p.m. at Civic Beach, Lido Beach, Lido West Beach, Town Park Point Lookout and Town Point at Sands.
-Lifeguards were set to decide if it was safe to resume swimming at that time.
+Due to the second sighting, swimming remains prohibited at certain Town of Hempstead Beaches: Civic Beach, Lido Beach, Lido West Beach, Town Park Point Lookout and Town Park at sands.

-Long Beach reported that as of 1:30 p.m. the water was open waist deep.
-There was still no surfing or boogie boards allowed.
+Siena Diaz was one of several swimmers who were ordered to get out.

+"I noticed people backing out and I was okay, I'm going back out too," Diaz said.
+"It's a good thing I got out."

 RELATED: Extreme heat grips New York area